WeDataSphere/Linkis-Doc/README.md

 # Linkis-Doc
-This is the knowledge repo for Linkis installation, usage and community contribution.
+This is the knowledge portal of DataSphereStudio for installation, usage and community contribution.